inno-devops-labs/F23-core-course-labs/app_python/PYTHON.md

    Run `flake8 .` from `app_python` directory to check.
 2. I've written unit tests to test endpoints responses.
 I use pytest for testing.
    Run `python3 -m pytest` from `tests` directory to check.

+## Unit tests
+I've implemented 3 unit tests for root, time and non-existent handlers, these tests cover all functionality (fetching time, generating html page).
+Best practices that i've followed:
+* Using FastApi test client to test responses.
+* Test edge cases, using positive and negative tests
+* Tests are independent and do not rely on each other